BlueBoy458/Smart-Auto-Swap/README.md

 and install other mods like [ModMenu](https://modrinth.com/mod/modmenu) to configure how this mod should behave to match your needs.**

+## Reporting Issues
+If you found any issues related to this mod (such as mod incompatibility, crashes, or mod behaving incorrectly, feel free to open an issue [here!](https://github.com/BlueBoy458/Smart-Auto-Swap/issues)
+**(Important Note: The bug tracker should only be used when you encounter an issue related to this mod.
+For submitting a pull request, please submit your pull requests [here.](https://github.com/BlueBoy458/Smart-Auto-Swap/pulls))**

 ## License
 This mod is available under the MIT License.
-Feel free to learn from it, modify it, and incorporate it into your own mods, as long as you credit the author (which is me).
+Feel free to learn from it, modify it, and incorporate it into your own mods, as long as you credit the original author of the mod (which is me).
 See the [LICENSE](LICENSE) file for more details!